 - dealing with special requests from guests (like booking theatre tickets or storing valuable items)

 - dealing with complaints or problems

-In most hotels, you would use a computerised system to book rooms and to keep details of bookings and available rooms up to date.
-You would work as part of a team and you may be responsible for one area such as managing telephone reservations or guest departures (also known as checkouts).
+You’ll usually work as part of a team and you may be responsible for one area like managing telephone reservations or guest departures (checkouts).

-In small hotels, your duties may include other tasks such as showing guests to their rooms and serving drinks in the bar.
+In small hotels, your duties may include other tasks like showing guests to their rooms or serving drinks in the bar.